 - Poor digestion, digestive disorders and food intolerances

-- Pain syndromes-fibromyalgia, osteoarthritis
+- Pain syndromes-fibromyalgia, arthritic conditions

 - Addictions – substances and behavioural